 Gulf War Syndrome impacts thousands of veterans who deployed to the Persian Gulf during their service.
 Also known as Gulf War Illness, the term refers to unexplained chronic symptoms that are usually lifelong.

 If you are experiencing health concerns that may be associated with Gulf War Syndrome, you aren’t alone.
 An estimated one-third of all Gulf War Veterans experience symptoms.

 Unfortunately, each person experiences the symptoms of Gulf War Syndrome differently.
 This makes it very difficult for health care providers to recognize and treat Gulf War Syndrome effectively from person to person.

 The symptoms of this syndrome are also often confused with other conditions.
 Many healthcare providers are not familiar with Gulf War Syndrome, and the illness can easily be mistaken for other conditions.
 This contributes to the fact that 80% of VA claims for Gulf War-related disabilities are denied.

-Further complicating the issue, until recently, VA training on this illness was optional for medical providers.
+Until recently, VA training on this illness was optional for medical providers—further complicating the issue.

-This health issue is so wide-spread that Gulf War Syndrome receives national-level attention.
+In spite of the challenges with diagnosis and claims, this health issue is so widespread that Gulf War Syndrome receives national-level attention.
 Congress created a federal advisory committee in 1998 to make recommendations to the Secretary of Veteran Affairs on how military service during the Gulf War impacts veterans’ health.